 Over the years since its creation, David came to represent the defense of civil liberties in Florence.

 And it has become world-famous due to its incredible attention to detail and focus on realism.

 If you want to see the original sculpture of Michelangelo’s David, it’s located in the Accademia Gallery, a museum filled with many other beautiful and historic works of art.

 This museum is open Tuesday through Sunday from 8:15 am - 6:15 pm (18:15).
 The gallery is closed on Mondays.
 It is also closed on January 1st and December 25th.

 The Accademia Gallery is also open late (until 10 pm) Tuesdays & Thursdays between June-September.

-Whether you’re trying to save money or you just want to see every version of Michelangelo’s David in Florence, it’s definitely worth visiting Piazza della Signoria to see this incredible copy of the sculpture.
+If a ticket to see the real statue is out of reach, then it’s definitely worth visiting Piazza della Signoria to see this incredible copy of the sculpture.